 17. Explore Cemal Resit Rey (CRR) Concert Hall

 If you love music, you should check out Cemal Resit Rey (CRR) Concert Hall, one of the most famous concert halls in Istanbul, and it hosts different kinds of performances.
 You can see all types of shows here, including ballet, theater, and movies!

 The CRR Concert Hall has been open since 1989 and attracts a wide range of performers worldwide.
 There are two main auditoriums—the main hall with 1,200 seats and an intimate hall with 240 seats—which host everything from classical music concerts to jazz and techno shows.
 The venue also has its cinema that screens films daily at 20:00; whether it’s Hollywood blockbusters or independent films from around the globe (including some Turkish movies), there is something for everyone at CRR!

 It’s a toss-up between Bebek, on the European side, and Kadikoy, on the Asian side.
 Both are bustling districts with plenty of shops and restaurants to choose from.
 But if you’re looking for something different, we recommend you try Kadikoy.

 The neighborhood has various restaurants and cafes, each offering its unique ambiance and style.
 From fine dining to traditional Turkish cuisine, there’s something for everyone!

 Contact us for more underrated gems in Istanbul

-There are many undiscovered spots to enjoy when visiting Istanbul, such as Ottoman Bird Palaces, Viking Runes at Hagia Sophia, The Museum of Innocence, Column of the Goths, and Golden Horn Chain.
+There are many undiscovered spots to enjoy when visiting Istanbul, such as the Ottoman Bird Palaces, Viking Runes at Hagia Sophia, The Museum of Innocence, the Column of the Goths, and the Golden Horn Chain.
 In addition, we can take you on a private guided tour of the city to discover the hidden gems.